dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     $ git add .
     $ git commit -m"Description of the changes I made."

-Ok, that's it for part one - you should now have a working Pelican site, in a python virtual environment, being served by Apache via a VirtualHost!
+Ok, that's it for part one - you should now have a working Pelican site, in a python virtual environment, being served by Apache via a VirtualHost on your local machine.

 Coming up in Part 2:
 --------------------------